 About Inspired Designs

 Inspired Designs LLC got its start by launching a successful campaign on Kickstarter for ferrofluid displays.
-Our founder, Kyle Haines, has a background in semiconductor manufacturing and nanotechnology.
-He has been developing our products for 6 years.
+The founder, Kyle Haines, has a background in semiconductor manufacturing and nanotechnology.
+He has been developing the products for 8 years.
 Inspired Designs operates out of historic Bethlehem, PA.

 The US patent for the world’s first and only ferrofluid lava lamp was issued to Kyle Haines in 2017.
 However, these two accomplishments were the culmination of years of hard work.